NikitaSutulov/country-info-app/README.md

 To install and run the app, you need Node.js to be installed in your environment.
 Also, an existing PostgreSQL db needs to be available for connection.

-1. Clone this repo (The '$' sign here just shows that the command is run in a terminal, and the user is not required to have root privileges, so do not copy it):
+1. Clone this repository (The '$' sign here just shows that the command is run in a terminal, and the user is not required to have root privileges, so do not copy it):

 ```sh
 $ git clone https://github.com/NikitaSutulov/country-info-app.git